Snow in a dream falling gently over a quiet winter landscape with a bare tree

 Astrological note: Joy in the snow is an image of harmonious Jupiter in the 5th house or Venus transiting Sagittarius.
 Sagittarians and Geminis during periods when life has grown too serious see this dream as a reminder.
 If Jupiter is currently aspecting your natal Moon — your unconscious is literally calling you to play.
 Listen.

-Snow in dreams speaks of pause, purity, and transition.
-It falls when you need to slow down.
+Snow falls when you need to slow down.
 It covers everything when a clean page is needed.
 It chills when body and soul need a signal that it is time to seek warmth.
 And it delights when something childlike and alive awakens within us.
+Each of these forms comes to you in its own time and does not insist longer than needed: snow knows how to depart as quietly as it came.